kuhlshop/shopify-polaris-vue/scripts/API_NOTES.md

 2. **Polling Interval**

    - 5 seconds between status checks
+   - Subject to rate limiting (20 requests per minute)
+   - May take longer when rate limit is approached
    - May be adjusted based on typical completion times

 3. **Timeout**